 Transparency vs. Color

 It seems as though dynamic EQs are often made to be transparent.
 After all, their design allows them to be this way.
-It would seem almost counter intuitive to create a colorful dynamic EQ.
+A colorful dynamic EQ feels almost counterintuitive.
 With the rise of plugins, manufacturers aren’t bound by the physical limitations of hardware anymore, so there are very transparent multiband compressors out there as well.

 Lots of plugin compressors are modeled after analog units, so they aim to capture every detail found in the hardware.
 These details can include saturation, noise, hum, a feed-forward design, a feedback design, etc. People often reach for a compressor to color their audio signal on top of reducing its dynamic range.

 Both analog dynamic EQs and analog multiband compressors exist.
 I've heard people say many times that dynamic EQs only come in the form of plugins, but this is untrue.
 The BSS DPR-901 II is a perfect example of an analog dynamic EQ.
 Analog dynamic EQs aren't something you'll find in most studios, and for good reason: Not that many of them exist, they're expensive, and the transparency they aim for can be achieved just as easily with a plugin.

 These aren’t hard and fast rules stating that dynamic EQs have to be transparent and multiband compressors have to have a lot of character.
 This is merely a common difference between both types of devices and may allow you to find the right tool for the task at hand more easily.

 It’s difficult to make any universal statements about the differences between dynamic EQs and multiband compressors, other than that they differ in their fundamental design.
 The results they produce can be quite similar to one another, or quite different depending on two main factors; the device being used, and the way in which you're using the device.